-64-bit Please install the 32-bit version of MapWindow: MWSWAT and MWSWAT 2009 are currently incompatible with the 64-bit version.
+64-bit Please install the 32-bit version of MapWindow: MWSWAT, MWSWAT 2009 and MWSWAT 2012 are currently incompatible with the 64-bit version.
 But note that the MWSWAT installers (all variants) install the 64-bit version of the TauDEM executables when installed on a 64-bit machine: they run faster than the 32-bit executables.

 MWAGNPS will not run on a 64-bit machine.

-The WaterBase project is an ongoing project of the United Nations University.
+The WaterBase project is an ongoing project of the United Nations University hosted by UNU-INWEH.
 Its aim is to advance the practice of Integrated Water Resources Management (IWRM) in developing countries.

 Predictive modelling and decision support for water management in developing countries are plagued with a number of related problems: lack of money, lack of expertise, inadequate training capacity, dependence on experts from other countries.
 At the same time water resources are under increasing pressure, and aquatic ecosystems are being damaged by people who lack the resources to explore the consequences of decisions before they are made.